FalseGenius/programmersForce/README.md

 ### To spin up the server

+Required files are inside Week3PF/ModelView folder.
 Place ModelView folder inside xampp\htdocs and uncomment extension=pgsql inside php.ini file in xampp for PostgreSQL support.
 Start Apache Server

 The endpoint is available at,